wfxr/minimap.vim/README.md

 ---
 #### Integrated with diagnostics or git status plugins?

 Not implemented currently but it should be possible.
-But I am a beginner in vim plugin.
+I am a beginner in vim plugin.
 I don't known how to implement such features correctly and efficiently.
 Welcome to contribute!